 Hot drinks, Specialty Coffee’s, Blueberry tea, there are so many to learn.

 Rum, how its made, different types, & rum based cocktails, back up behind the bar you go to master the rum based cocktails.

 Big practice session to start the day, 20 or so rounds of 3 to 5 drinks each.
-Important to keep bartending, every day, keep at it, confidence keeps growing, and your starting to look like a pro.
-Quite a difference from day one!
+Important to keep bartending, every day, keep at it, confidence keeps growing, and you are starting to look like a pro.
+Quite a difference from Day #1!

-Back behind the bar, time to work on your memory.
+Beer time.
+Let us talk about how beer is made, and then outline different types of beer, kegs versus bottles, how keg systems work.
+Of course there has to be a little time spent on pouring and serving beer.
+From that point, we have you move back behind the bar, time to work on your memory.
 In busier places, customers give you 3 to 5 drink orders, and you don’t see bartenders writing orders down, they work from memory.
-We will give you some tips & tricks to help remember drink orders.
+We will give you some tips and tricks to help remember drink orders.